 Software is also available to search the ASCII version.
 But be warned:

-The ASCII version is now about 20 megabytes; the HTML version is around
+The ASCII version is now about 30 megabytes; the HTML version is close to

-22 MB.
-The HTML version is recommended only for those who can set aside at
+35 MB.
+The HTML version is recommended only for those who have a lot of processing power available.

 If you expect to use the Ballad Index heavily, we suggest that you

 download the appropriate software for your computer.
 The Ballad Index